Skip to main content

 Researchers from five UTK colleges will participate in this project:

-• Prof. Xaiopeng Zhao, College of Engineering, will lead the effort to develop the software to aggregate sensor data, and process data to identify alert conditions, and will program the user interface.
+• Prof. Xaiopeng Zhao, College of Engineering, leads the effort to develop the software to aggregate sensor data, process data to identify alert conditions, and program the user interface.

 • Prof. Suzie Allard, College of Communication & Information, will lead the effort to assess the EASIER alert system user interface.

-• Prof. Kristina Kintziger, College of Education, Health, and Human Sciences, will contribute to developing the EASIER alert system and evaluating the system and its health impacts.
+• Prof. Kristina Kintziger, College of Education, Health and Human Sciences, contributes to developing the EASIER alert system and evaluating the system and its health impacts.

-• Prof. Kelly Ellis, College of Arts & Sciences, will contribute to enriching the EASIER alert system by helping to input the most relevant weather data into the system and transforming these data into understandable inputs for the alerts system and users.
+• Prof. Kelly Ellis, College of Arts & Sciences, contributes to enriching the EASIER alert system by helping to input the most relevant weather data into the system and transforming these data into understandable inputs for the alerts system and users.

-• Prof. Jennifer First, College of Social Work, will contribute to developing the EASIER alert system, assessment of project activities using an energy and environmental justice framework, and community outreach.
+• Prof. Jennifer First, College of Social Work, contributes to developing the EASIER alert system, assessment of project activities using an energy and environmental justice framework and community outreach.

 Slipstream, Inc.

-• Scott Pigg will lead this effort for Slipstream.
+• Scott Pigg leads this effort for Slipstream.

 Nexus Insight Advisors

-• David Cox will lead the effort to communicate the benefits of this project to the healthcare community.
+• David Cox leads the effort to communicate the benefits of this project to the healthcare community.

 Knoxville Utilities Board (KUB)